Impedance Transformers (<1:1, >1:1)

 PEP Power Rating (watts): 7500

-Model CU-9-5000 is a 9:1 multi-core unun housed in a NEMA enclosure box (4″ x 4″ x 2″) with top stud/eyebolt output used to translate a 50 ohm input up to 450 ohms at RF power levels up to 5000 watts PEP (SSB) when used with a matched load.
-Usable to 61 MHz under 2:1 SWR with matched load.
+Model CU-9-5000 is a 9:1, multi-core unun housed in a NEMA enclosure box (4″ x 4″ x 2″) with top stud output and side stud (counterpoise) used to translate a 50 ohm input up to 450 ohms unbalanced at RF power levels up to 5 KW PEP/ 1.5KW continuous when used with a matched 450 ohm load.
+With a matched 450 ohm load the SWR over the frequency range 1.8 to 31 MHz is less than 2:1 on the coax feed side.
+SO-239 input/(N input optional) and top/side eyebolt/wing nuts output.

 Great for end fed antennas - FT-8 and digital mode power ratings are approximately 30% of PEP ratings into a matched 450 ohm load.
 For non-resonant end fed antennas, you will need a feed line choke on the coax.
 See typical antenna configuration notes below for details.